uptonking/note4yaoo/dev/lib-state-redux-community-stars.md

 - ##

-- ## What are people using these days for React state management?
+- ## What are people using these days for React state management?_202308
 - https://twitter.com/ccorcos/status/1689440157781606400
   - I’m talking more about UI state as opposed to backend/data stuff.
   - useState: plumbing can get annoying